 Brown Parakeet Facts

-- These birds, like many other species of parrots, have the ability to talk by imitating human speech.
-But this capability varies from one individual to another as some can learn to form full sentences, but the others may not even respond to their name.
+- Surprisingly, some parrots can learn to form full sentences, but the others may not even respond to their name!

 Brown Parakeet Diet

-According to recent research findings, fruit seeds can promote health and expand lifespan of these birds, such as figs, pomegranates, papaya, and guava.
+According to recent research findings, fruit seeds can promote health and expand lifespan of these birds.
+They include figs, pomegranates, papaya, guava, and so on.
 The same is true for vegetable seeds, namely, hot peppers, cucumbers, bell peppers, pumpkins and so on.